hafizhfattah/cupertino_uikit/README.md

 ### 🚀 **Getting Started**
 1. Clone this project || Download Zip from GitHub
-2. Run the project In Web or Emulator
+2. Run the project In Web or Emulator.

 ### 📷 **Screenshots**